Jun 26, 2026

 3. Blood Pressure Changes

-Hibiscus tea is often praised for its potential to lower blood pressure.
-However, this effect can be problematic for individuals who already have low blood pressure or are taking antihypertensive medications.
-The tea may amplify the effects of these medications, potentially leading to dangerously low blood pressure levels.
-If you have hypotension or are on blood pressure medication, consult with a healthcare provider before incorporating hibiscus tea into your routine.
+Hibiscus tea is known for its ability to lower blood pressure.
+However, this can be problematic for individuals who already have low blood pressure or those taking antihypertensive medications.
+The tea may amplify these effects, leading to dangerously low levels.

 4. Interaction with Medications

-Hibiscus tea may interact with certain prescription medications, particularly those used to manage blood pressure and diabetes.
-For instance, it has been noted that hibiscus can affect the metabolism of medications like acetaminophen and chloroquine.
-If you’re taking medications, it’s crucial to discuss with your healthcare provider whether hibiscus tea is safe for you.
+Hibiscus may interact with certain prescription drugs, particularly blood pressure and diabetes medications.
+It has also been noted to affect the metabolism of acetaminophen and chloroquine.

 5. Effects During Pregnancy and Breastfeeding